Jerald/yolol-is-cylons/thinktank/Str2num.md

 ```

 ### Final Version: Universal
 This code can be pasted in to any script, just ensure that none of the variables (i,n,o,j,c,d) are used elsewhere (or rename them all).
-It will take one yolol tick (200ms) per digit to process (eg. "12.42" would take 1 second to convert to a number in **o**)
+It will take one yolol tick (200ms) per character, plus two ticks of overhead, plus one extra tick to process any decimal points (eg. "12.34" would take 1.6 second to convert to a number in **o**)

 Important variables:
 - **i** : *Input String*